Mechanic's Lien ServicesFILE NOW

-Technically, a mechanic’s lien is a security interest in the title to property for the benefit of those who have supplied labor or materials that improve the property.
+Northwest Lien offers comprehensive mechanic’s/construction lien services to contractors, suppliers, and laborers in Washington and Oregon; we’re the regional experts and more than qualified to speak on the benefits of mechanics’ liens!
+A mechanic’s lien is, technically speaking, a security interest in the title to property for the benefit of those who have supplied labor or materials that improve the property.
 The lien exists for both real property and personal property.
-More simply, when you file a mechanic’s lien on a property, you then have an interest in that property and the owner cannot sell without first satisfying your interest.
+More simply put, when you file a mechanic’s lien on a property, you then have an interest in that property and the owner cannot sell without first satisfying your interest.

 The filing of a lien does not guarantee payment, but it does prevent the owner from conveying the property without paying the lien or posting a bond.
 If you haven’t filed a lien (or do not meet the requirements to file a lien) but you do have a contract with the owner for the work you performed, the best alternative is usually to proceed to court.
 This can be a lengthy and very costly process, especially in comparison to filing a protective lien.